What to watch: My Brother Nikhil

 “So much of the work needed in our communities is work that understands our cultures and the myriad reasons why we may not be accessing the services we need.” explains Josh Rivers, Director of Communication at Naz Project London.
 “We hope that by helping facilitate conversations and testing opportunities in spaces designed with us in mind, that we can continue to empower BAME communities to take charge of their sexual health.”

 Many of us Queer South Asians have a multitude of additional prejudices we encounter – from Rainbow Racism to homophobia from our own communities.
 Sometimes it feels we stand alone in the middle, between two cultures that are still evolving towards love truly is love.
 These rarely considered battles lead to isolation, rejection from family and our community, suicide, drug and alcohol abuse and increased mental health issues.
 Shame stops us talking about it.
 Funding needs to be found to create and support more safe spaces to enable discussion.

-GIN – the Gay Indian Network, a support and social group for LGBTQ South Asians – run a monthly Health and Wellbeing Group safe space for open conversations to take place.
-Mayank Joshi who set up the group explains why:
+GIN – the Gay Indian Network, a support and social group for LGBTQ South Asians – runs a monthly Health and Wellbeing Group safe space for open conversations to take place.

 The latest HIV figures continue to show a fall in new diagnoses and this is finally starting to be seen in all communities but we cannot be complacent.